Ryccoo/rubyfy-me/README.md

     BENCH_SKIP_STARTUP_TEST=true     Skip docker images test on suite start.
 Default value is false.

+    BENCH_TIMEOUT=x                  Maximum time for each run in seconds.
+Default value is 300.
+                                      After this time run is terminated and 'TIMEOUT' is stored in results

     VERBOSE=true                     Verbose mode.
 Default is false.

   RubyFy.Me options for publishing to rails app